morgana-x/Classicube-Simple-Survival/README.md

 # Simple Survival
 Simple Survival is a fork of Venk's Survival.

-This version removes alot of features that were clunky or otherwise confusing as a serverside only managed feature.
-As well as optimising others.

 + Type /pvp add [map name] to set a level as a survival map
 + Type /pvp del [map name] to remove a level as a survival map
 # Features